f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

     |secinfo2|
     |secinfo3|

 This is the end of this task.
 You have explored the Distributed Cloud Security Dashboard and learned how to analyze, investigate, and take action on security events impacting your HTTP Load Balancer.
-You reviewed high-level security trends, drilled into attack signatures and violations, applied filters to isolate specific activity, and examined detailed request-level data.
+You reviewed high level security trends, drilled into attack signatures and violations, applied filters to isolate specific activity, and examined detailed request-level data.
 You also learned how to use interactive dashboard elements and operational tools to support efficient investigation and mitigation.

 Task 2: Review Performance Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~